GSA/fpkilint/docs/cpct_user_help.md

 collection: docs
 permalink: docs/userguide/
 ---
+Questions:  How do you get access to the tool?
+Hosted where?
+Login required?
+Assume government only?

 ## What is the Certificate Profile Conformance Tool (CPCT)?
-(Matt) (Background - summary of the tool)
+(Matt) (Background - summary of the tool)<br>
-CPCT analyzes certificates for conformance with the Federal PKI Certificate Policies and Certificate Profiles, so you won't need to do time-consuming manual comparisons.
-The tool displays a certificate test report that clearly shows the Pass/Fail results for each Field and Extension, including an explanation for needed remediation, if a failure occurs.
-You can download a copy of the test report in .pdf or .xlsx format.
+(Needs to be simple with key details.
+Easy to use, quick, accurate, sames time and resources, produces reports for audits or archive, etc.) will help you test certificates for conformance with a policy and profile version (Federal PKI X.509 Certificate Profiles).
+(Speeds up your process of examining/visual inspection of certificates against profiles for discrepancies.)
+The tool analyzes your uploaded certificate and displays a test report.
+The report shows whether your certificate is a Pass or Fail with explanations/discrepancies.

+You have the option to download the results.

 Using CPCT will save you time, effort, and resources.

+## How Does This Work?
 Here's how CPCT works:

 * You upload a certificate you want to test.
 * CPCT analyzes the certificate's conformance with the requirements of a selected X.509 Certificate Policy, Certificate Profile, and Profile Version.
+You won't need to waste time doing manual comparisons.
 * The certificate test report displays within seconds.
 * The report clearly shows each Field and Extension value and whether it Passed (checkmark) or Failed (_FAIL_) with explanations.
 * The report can be downloaded as a .pdf or .xlsx to retain and/or submit with an Annual FPKI Audit package.
 * You can re-test a certificate as many times as needed until a failure(s) has been resolved.

+More:  The test report clearly shows the Pass/Fail results for each Field and Extension, including an explanation for remediation, if a failure occurs.
+You can download a copy of the test report in .pdf or .xlsx format.

+Any application/system requirements to use the tool?

 ## Who Should Use CPCT?